 St. Andrew’s boarders enjoy a unique camaraderie outside the classroom through participation in a wide variety of structured activities, events, leadership, and outreach programs.
 Boys can choose to be as busy and engaged as they want to be.

-The St. Andrew’s College Residential Life Curriculum is exciting and dynamic.
+The St. Andrew’s College Boarding Life Curriculum is exciting and dynamic.
 It includes an overall character-building program to help prepare students for university and beyond as well as a health and wellness curriculum administered through our fitness program coordinator.

 Life in residence is carefully monitored by heads of house, resident dons, duty teachers, and other staff who help to create a safe, positive, and nurturing environment.
 A key student leadership position includes heads of house or house captains who receive training to act as a resource for students with questions or concerns.
 These leaders act in a supporting role for students and help a great deal in building a safe residential community.

 Through a series of house leadership, house and school activities, and special weekend programs, boarders develop lifelong memories and lasting friendships.

 St. Andrew’s has three Upper School boarding residences and one Middle School/Grade 9 boarding residence (Macdonald House).
 Each residence has character and history, and specific house programs can be found within each residence.
 For example, various activities in Macdonald House include trivia challenge night, Spotify club, board games night, as well as a plethora of sports activities ranging from floor hockey and indoor soccer to our climbing wall.
 Students may take part in a supervised swim or join in one of the many fitness activities.
 There is never a boring night in the various houses and there is always something to get involved in.
 Keeping the boys focused and busy in a positive manner makes Boarding Life a fun and exciting place to be!